eldarion/eldarion-ajax/README.md

 or more processing directives.

 Processing directives are defined by attributes added to the event-handling `class="ajax"` element.
-They are linked to handlers as described in [Handlers: A Framework](#handlers-a-framework).
+They are linked to handlers as described in [Handlers: A Batteries-Included Framework](#handlers-a-batteries-included-framework).

 Each processing directive is assigned a CSS selector.
 Since a CSS selector can be written to address multiple different blocks on the page at the same time,